TomSpencerLondon/concurrency-basics/markdown.md

 This approach aligns with the **12-Factor App** methodology, making the system robust, scalable, and ready for modern cloud environments.

 ---

-Let me know if you'd like further refinements or additional examples!
----

 class: center, middle